Note: some may find this offensive. Contains straightforward anatomical references appropriately in a medical context.

 I consider myself Christian.
-Many would disagree, however, given the contemporary American connotation of “Christian”.
+Many would disagree, however, given what I believe is the contemporary American connotation of “Christian”.
 I won’t define what “Christian” means to me because:

 - I can’t think of a way to do it concisely without resorting to labels (including denomination), which I hate, and

-- my object is to inform, not persuade or debate (like I said, got outta that biz…)
+- my object is to tell my story, not persuade or debate (like I said, got outta that biz…)